Learn about actual and potential costs

 Do you offer the option to extend the initial warranty period?
 If so, for how long and at what cost?

 Do you offer full replacement of a faulty cable?
-What is the average length of time needed for you to replace the cable once it is received?
+What is the average length of time needed for you to replace the cable?

 Under what conditions is the warranty nullified?